dpkristensen/globifest/documentation/project-format.md

         suffix .txt
     :end

-The files produced by this structure in "build.gconf" would be:
+The files produced by this structure would be:

-* build_os_posix.txt
+* os_posix.txt
-* build_os_win32.txt
+* os_win32.txt

 ##### 3.2.3.1 No Suffix